CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/containers.rst

 NERSC
 ~~~~~

-NERSC has been an early adopter and propenent of containers for scientific and HPC workflows.
+NERSC has been an early adopter and proponent of containers for scientific and HPC workflows.
 This led to the development of
 `Shifter <https://www.nersc.gov/research-and-development/user-defined-images/>`_
 which is a software package that allows container images created with tools like Docker or Podman to run securely and scalably on large-scale HPC systems.